hltj/kotlin-web-site-cn/docs/topics/jvm/java-interop.md

 ### wait()/notify()

 Methods `wait()` and `notify()` are not available on references of type `Any`.
 Their usage is generally discouraged in favor of `java.util.concurrent`.
 If you really need to call these methods, you can cast to `java.lang.Object`:

 ```kotlin
 (foo as java.lang.Object).wait()
 ```

 ### getClass()

 To retrieve the Java class of an object, use the `java` extension property on a [class reference](reflection.md#class-references):

 ```kotlin
 val fooClass = foo::class.java
 ```

-The code above uses a [bound class reference](reflection.md#bound-class-references).
+The code above uses a [bound class reference](reflection.md#bound-class-references-since-11), which is supported since Kotlin 1.1.
 You can also use the `javaClass` extension property:

 ```kotlin
 val fooClass = foo.javaClass
 ```

 ### clone()

 To override `clone()`, your class needs to extend `kotlin.Cloneable`:

 ```kotlin
 class Example : Cloneable {